michaelcukier/EyeMouse/readme.md

 I decided that the first step to improve my model would be to collect not only more data, but in better quality as well.
 Looking at what I used initially, there's a ton of noise in that data: I only want to get my eyes, and I'm getting a much bigger part of my face instead.

 So I look up for a better method, and I found the amazing `face_recognition` library.
 It uses `dlib` under the hood which is a collection of deep learning models that are *insanely* accurate at extracting a particular part of a human's face.
-I created another script that also recorded my webcam + position of the cursor, and collected around 1000 images.
+I created another script that also recorded my webcam + position of the cursor, and collected around 1000 images (see [experiment_2/collect_data.py](experiment_2/collect_data.py).

 ![Im](2.jpg)

 That's much better.
 I retrained my network with high hopes and... it converged to an RMSE of around 500px.
 So I thought that the problem might come from the model itself.
 In his [Recipe for Training Neural Networks](http://karpathy.github.io/2019/04/25/recipe/), Andrej Karpathy gives a few heuristics for training neural nets.
 One of them is performing a small "overfit check", i.e. letting the model overfit on a small sample of the training data, and checking if the loss goes near 0.
 If it doesn't, then there's a problem with the model.

-So I tried on a sample of 10 images, and the network didn't overfit.
+So I tried on a sample of 10 images (see [experiment_2/overfit_dataset.csv](experiment_2/overfit_dataset.csv), and the network didn't overfit.
 I looked into my code and after (a ton of) research, it turned out that I had forgotten to normalize my targets.
 So my network was trying to predict values... in the `[0, 1600]` range!
 I normalized my targets and my network was finally overfitting.

 # Next steps